Welcome to today's edition of the Rush 24-7 podcast.

 And that's basically the David Brooks argument.

-He hasn't fallen in with the liberal leadership.
+No, he hasn't fallen in with the liberal leadership.

-He is the liberal readership.
+He is the liberal leadership.

 He is the wrong crowd.

-This is Barack Obama's political philosophy, the one David Brooks likes so much in action.
+This is Barack Obama's political philosophy, the one David Brooks likes so much, in action.

 We're going to talk about that straight ahead.